max-hill/math-307/index.md

  Date        | Lecture Notes              | Topics Covered
 -------------|----------------------------|-------------
  2025-08-25  | [lecture-01](lectures/lecture-notes-by-day/lecture-01.pdf)      | What is a linear system?
-And what does it mean to `solve' a linear system?
+And what does it mean to 'solve' a linear system?